osstech-jp/mailmanclient/src/mailmanclient/docs/using.rst

 When someone tries to send a message to the list and they are not a subscriber, they get added to the nonmember list.

 Users
 =====

-Users are people with one or more list memberhips.
+Users are people with one or more list memberships.
 To get a list of all users, access the clients user property.

     >>> for user in client.users:
-    ...     print user
+    ...     print(user)
     <User "..." (...)>
     <User "..." (...)>
     <User "..." (...)>